 This book will teach you how to protect yourself from an IRS audit and use your kids as a tax write-off.

 It talks about the easy tips to cut down on bookkeeping time and writing off a few dollars during travel vacation.
-It supercharges the wealth and informs us how to save more than our income.
+It supercharges wealth and informs us how to save more than our income.

 8. What Every Real Estate Investor Needs to Know About Cash Flow by Frank Gallinelli